sim-team-z/learning-simpy/README.md

 All the code was written in jupyter notebooks.
 The progression of sophistication of the model  can be seen  from v1 to v8 of the notebooks in this [directory](https://github.com/sim-team-z/learning-simpy/tree/main/notebooks)

-The final notebook for the submission of the project is [here](https://github.com/sim-team-z/learning-simpy/blob/main/notebooks/FINAL_08_shelter-model.ipynb)
+- The final notebook for the submission of the project is [here](https://github.com/sim-team-z/learning-simpy/blob/main/notebooks/FINAL_08_shelter-model.ipynb)
+- The tabular output of the data is [here](https://github.com/sim-team-z/learning-simpy/tree/main/notebooks)

 ### todo list: